Saturday, 23 November 2024

 Our afternoon walk, it was reported a bear was spotted near the ponds at the end of the runway, and they suspected it was the Mama.
 So we went out again, and our luck held!
 It was a mama and two COY cubs.
 Cub of the Year means the babies were born within the last 12 months.
 They were very adorable, but one of the cubs was very cheeky and wanted to come check us out.
 It led to some amazing pictures before he was getting too close.
 Not only do we not want to piss off the protective mama, but we don’t want to teach the cubs that humans are nice.
 Because a lot of them aren’t.
 So we got to practice our anti bear techniques.
 We got him to scamper off once, but the cheeky lad came creeping back.
 So after scaring him off again we moved along.

 We found found the two males again.
-Staff were calling them Frick and Frack, although Frack got renamed Radiohead because he’d been tagged after a stay in Polar Bear Jail.
+Recently there had been a pair named by the staff Frick and Frack.
+But it seemed like Frick had kept going leaving Frack behind.
+Frack had a new friend they named Radiohead, he was named Radiohead because he’d been tagged after a stay in Polar Bear Jail.
 This time they were just sleeping, we did get some cute pictures and one amazing moment when an arctic fox was trotting by, spotted the bears, and turned and ran off the other way!
 I got some shots of the fox lined up perfect with one of the bears.

 That was the end of the walk for that day, so it was just a stroll back to the lodge before the early sunset.
 We had appies and adorable hot chocolate with polar bear marshmallows before dinner.
 Dinner was another delicious treat, and an early night was had by all after a small presentation on Polar Bear behaviour that was interesting.
 Of course the loss of ice is bad for the bears, but it was interesting to learn about how they are adapting, like hunting belugas in the summer.